Sunungura Rusununguko

-Sunungura "Gogo" Rusununguko (born April 12, 1978) is a former American football player who played four seasons in the Arena Football League (AFL) with the Indiana Firebirds, Colorado Crush and New Orleans VooDoo.
-He played college football at Ball State University and attended Franklin Central High School in Indianapolis, Indiana.
+Sunungura "Gogo" Rusununguko (born April 12, 1978) is an American former professional football player who played four seasons in the Arena Football League (AFL) with the Indiana Firebirds, Colorado Crush and New Orleans VooDoo.
+He played college football at Ball State University.
 He was also a member of the Las Vegas Gladiators, New York Dragons and RiverCity Rage.

+Early life

+Rusununguko attended Franklin Central High School in Indianapolis, Indiana, where he played both as an offensive lineman and defensive lineman.

+Rusununguko also competed in wrestling.
+As a junior, he placed third at the state championships at 215 pounds.
+As a senior, he posted a perfect 41–0 record and captured the state title at heavyweight.